 Shaw informed that his team is planning to develop a new plasma experiment in the future.
 This experiment would involve integrating more bar magnets and exploring their effects on plasma dynamics.

 He also added that the results of this study could play a major role in space plasma research.
 It could particularly help Scientists to gain an insight on the effects such as magnetic anomalies seen on solar wind-lunar surface interactions.
 It could also prove significant in other fields of plasma applications such as plasma processing of materials where magnetic fields are widely used.

-“Root cause of plasma instabilities is important for applications of plasma-surface interactions,” Shaw said.
+Knowledge about the,“Root cause of plasma instabilities is important for applications of plasma-surface interactions,” Shaw said.
 Moreover, he believes this could help educate future generation of Physicists, “This simple experiment can be used to teach various aspects of plasma physics, nonlinear dynamics, and time series analysis to high school students.”